jajawatts/Elk-Stack-Project/README.md

 ​
 ![Elk_Stack_Project](https://drive.google.com/file/d/1s1rGbUVWDA2J-YcoJa9a10WMmyx_-2-A/view?usp=sharing)
 ​
 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the /etc/ansible/ file may be used to install only certain pieces of it, such as Filebeat.
 ​
-  - /etc/ansible/elk.yml

 ​
 This document contains the following details:
-- Description of the Topologu
+- Description of the Topology
 - Access Policies
 - ELK Configuration
   - Beats in Use